Elegy Written in a Country Churchyard: Translations

 One other point, already mentioned, was how to deal with the problem of rendering the poem's fourth line.
-Gray remarked to Anstey, “’That leaves the world to darkness and to me’ is good English, but has not the turn of a Latin phrase, and therefore, I believe, you were in the right to drop it.”
-In fact, all that Anstey had dropped was reproducing an example of zeugma with a respectable Classical history, but only in favour of replicating the same understated introduction of the narrator into the scene: et solus sub nocte relinqor (and I alone am left under the night).
+Gray remarked to Anstey, "'That leaves the world to darkness and to me' is good English, but has not the turn of a Latin phrase, and therefore, I believe, you were in the right to drop it."
+In fact, all that Anstey had dropped was reproducing an example of zeugma with a respectable Classical history, but only in favour of replicating the same understated introduction of the narrator into the scene: et solus sub nocte relinquor (and I alone am left under the night).
 Some other translators, with other priorities, found elegant means to render the original turn of speech exactly.

 In the same year that Anstey (and his friend William Hayward Roberts) were working on their Elegia Scripta in Coemeterio Rustico, Latine reddita (1762), another Latin version was published by Robert Lloyd with the title Carmen Elegiacum.
-Both were subsequently included in Irish collections of Gray’s poems, accompanied not only by John Duncombe’s “Evening Contemplation”, as noted earlier, but in the 1775 Dublin edition by translations from Italian sources as well.
-These included another Latin translation by Giovanni Costa and two into Italian by Abbate Crocci and Giuseppe Gennari.
+Both were subsequently included in Irish collections of Gray's poems, accompanied not only by John Duncombe's "Evening Contemplation", as noted earlier, but in the 1775 Dublin edition by translations from Italian sources as well.
+These included another Latin translation by Giovanni Costa (1737–1816) and two into Italian by Abbate Crocci and Giuseppe Gennari (1721–1800).
 The pattern of including translations and imitations together continued into the 19th century with an 1806 bilingual edition in which a translation into French verse, signed simply L.D., appeared facing the English original page by page.
 However, the bulk of the book was made up of four English parodies.
-Duncombe's “Evening contemplation” was preceded by a parody of itself, “Nocturnal contemplations in Barham Down’s Camp”, which is filled, like Duncombe's poem, with drunken roisterers disturbing the silence.
-Also included were Jerningham's “The Nunnery” and J.T.R's “Nightly thoughts in the Temple”, the latter set in the gated lawyer's quarter in London.
+Duncombe's "Evening contemplation" was preceded by a parody of itself, "Nocturnal contemplations in Barham Down's Camp", which is filled, like Duncombe's poem, with drunken roisterers disturbing the silence.
+Also included were Jerningham's "The Nunnery" and J.T.R's "Nightly thoughts in the Temple", the latter set in the gated lawyer's quarter in London.